Yanina Wickmayer: 2014: Diagnosed with Lyme disease

 Wickmayer began the 2014 season at the Auckland Open.
 Although she had reached the previous year's final, she lost in the first round to qualifier Kristýna Plíšková.
 Next, she played at the Hobart International.
 In the first round, she faced Laura Robson, who retired due to a left wrist injury.
 In the second round, she played qualifier Garbiñe Muguruza.
 Muguruza was leading 4–1 in the first set when Wickmayer retired due to illness.
-Ranked sixty-three at the Australian Open, Wickmayer beat Dinah Pfizenmaier in the first round.
+Ranked 63 at the Australian Open, Wickmayer beat Dinah Pfizenmaier in the first round.
 In the second round, she lost to Alison Riske.

-At the Qatar Open, Wickmayer reached the quarterfinals, beating Andrea Petkovic, eighth seed Caroline Wozniacki, and Jana Čepelová.
+At the Qatar Ladies Open, Wickmayer reached the quarterfinals, beating Andrea Petkovic, eighth seed Caroline Wozniacki, and Jana Čepelová.
 She lost in her quarterfinal match to second seed Agnieszka Radwańska.
-Competing at the Abierto Mexicano Telcel, Wickmayer was defeated in the second round by top seed and eventual champion Dominika Cibulková.
-In Indian Wells at the BNP Paribas Open, Wickmayer lost in the second round to twenty-sixth seed Lucie Šafářová.
+Competing at the Abierto Mexicano, Wickmayer was defeated in the second round by top seed and eventual champion Dominika Cibulková.
+At the Indian Wells Open, Wickmayer lost in the second round to 26th seed Lucie Šafářová.
 Playing at the Sony Open, Wickmayer was defeated in the first round by Varvara Lepchenko.
 In Poland at the Katowice Open, Wickmayer lost in the first round to Alexandra Cadanţu.

 Starting her clay-court season at the Portugal Open, Wickmayer was defeated in the second round by fourth seed Roberta Vinci.
-Seeded No. 1 at the Open GdF Suez de Cagnes-sur-Mer, she was stunned in the first round by qualifier Richèl Hogenkamp.
+Seeded No. 1 at the Open de Cagnes-sur-Mer, she was stunned in the first round by qualifier Richèl Hogenkamp.
 Seeded fourth at the Sparta Prague Open, Wickmayer was defeated in the first round by qualifier Madison Brengle.
 Ranked 64 at the French Open, Wickmayer upset 13th seed Caroline Wozniacki in the first round.
 In the second round, she lost to Sílvia Soler Espinosa.